himanshubhaisare/tictactoe/README.md

 # Tic Tac Toe
 This is a server side code for a custom slack 'slash command' that allows users to play tic tac toe in slack.
+Join this slack channel https://ae44019437test0.slack.com to start playing the game.

 ## Commands ##
 Tic Tac Toe commands manual: